 Israel’s digital occupation of Palestine

-Attacks on digital rights in times of conflict and crisis enable offline human rights abuses and exacerbate people’s suffering.
-The protection of free expression and access to information is a lifeline for people struggling to keep themselves and their communities out of harm’s way.
+Amid this carnage, attacks on digital rights and the growing use of digital warfare — from internet shutdowns to AI targeting and surveillance — are exacerbating people’s suffering and accelerating harm.
+The protection of free expression and access to information is a lifeline for those struggling to keep themselves and their communities out of harm’s way.
 Upholding the right to free association and peaceful assembly is vital for expressions of solidarity, and for creating a pathway to demand accountability from all warring parties.
-We continue to call for an immediate physical and digital ceasefire to prevent the worsening of the ongoing humanitarian catastrophe and further loss of innocent lives.
+We continue to call for a permanent physical and digital ceasefire to prevent the worsening of the ongoing humanitarian catastrophe and further loss of innocent lives.

 Civil society actions